 **First-generation FireTV does not support Deep Linking

-***First-generation Roku Box, Roku Stick, and Roku TVs do not support Deep Linking
+***First-generation Roku Box and Roku Stick do not support Deep Linking

 Control Center can control most cable and satellite set-top boxes that have IR control, including TiVo, FiOS, U-verse, and Spectrum (to name just a few).
 During setup there is an IR learning process to teach Control Center your device's IR codes, so chances are good that we can control your cable/satellite box.

-Additionally, Control Center can retrieve lists of DVR recordings from:
+Additionally, Control Center can scan DVR recordings (to be included in search results) from: